cakeio-unreal/cakeio-unreal.github.io/docs/core-api/cake-mix.md

 ## Cake Mix Library
-CakeMixLibrary provides a suite of advanced functionality built on top of the Cake IO's [core API](../core-api/api-overview.md).
+CakeMixLibrary provides a suite of advanced functionality built on top of the Cake IO's core APIs and objects.
 Its primary purpose is to provide an ergonomic interface for some common complex operations, such as collecting elements from a directory and storing them in a container.

 --8<-- "warning-lib-advanced.md"